 Students will need something to write on.
-All reading materials will be provided by the instructor.
-Please make sure you have access to Google docs or Word in order to share work.
+All reading materials will be provided by the instructor, including three handouts to be emailed prior to each student as PDFs.
 If accommodations are needed, please email the instructor below.

-The cost of this workshop is $25, with the option to pay more to sponsor another student via Alchemy Writing Workshop’s Student Scholarship program.
-For more information about costs, and the Scholarship program, please click the registration link below.
+The cost of this workshop is $125 with priority given to BIPOC.
+Scholarships available.
+For more information about the Scholarship Program, please click the registration link below.